affinda/affinda-python/docs/models.md

 - `wait`: If "true" (default), will return a response only after processing has completed.
 If "false", will return an empty data object which can be polled at the GET endpoint until processing is complete.
+- `identifier`: Deprecated in favor of ``customIdentifier``.
-- `identifier`: Specify a custom identifier for the document.
+- `custom_identifier`: Specify a custom identifier for the document if you need one, not required to be unique.
 - `file_name`: Optional filename of the file.
 - `expiry_time`: The date/time in ISO-8601 format when the document will be automatically
 deleted.
 Defaults to no expiry.